One faithful man changed Leonie’s mind about love

 "I left so released – Jesus Christ had accepted me and loved me for me!"
 Leonie explains.

-In 2006, Leonie says their trust in God was tested when Brian was thrown off his motorbike by a four wheel drive.
+Leonie says their trust in God was tested in 2006 when Brian, a self-defence instructor, was thrown off his motorbike at 90 kilometres per hour by a four wheel drive.
+The police did not expect him to survive, nor did the local bike wreckers when they saw the wrecked bike.

-Although he was not expected to survive from his brain injury, 13 operations did not stop Brian from defying expectations that he would walk again.
+An acquired brain injury and 13 operations did not stop Brian from defying expectations that he would walk again.

-"From the accident payout, we bought a small farm where we grow food to help others.
+"From the accident payout, we bought a small farm in Cavenish, Victoria where we grow food to help others.
 We told God that if He ever gave us our own place, we would call it 'Rejoice' in His honour.
 It's more His property than ours."